freidev/note-api-node/readme.md

-# Simple Notes CRUD Application
+# Simple Notes CRUD Application with Firebase

-This is a simple CRUD (Create, Read, Update, Delete) application for managing notes, built with Node.js and TypeScript.
+This is a simple CRUD (Create, Read, Update, Delete) application for managing notes, built with Node.js, TypeScript, and Firebase as the database.

 ## Getting Started